onyxcollc/Sauce_Demo_Project/README.md

 ## 🚀 How to run (high level)

-Set up a Python environment and install the listed requirements.
+1. Set up a Python environment and install the listed requirements.

-Run the test suite from the project root (all features or a single feature).
+2. Run the test suite from the project root (all features or a single feature).

-Optional: add a test report tool (e.g., Allure) and wire it to CI.
+3. Optional: add a test report tool (e.g., Allure) and wire it to CI.

-If you prefer, I can add a GitHub Actions workflow and reporting out of the box.

----

-## 🗺️ Roadmap

-Allure or HTML reports with screenshots

-CI pipeline (GitHub Actions)

-More scenarios: sorting, filters, price totals, error handling

-Parallel execution for faster feedback

 ---